First-Trimester Screening for Birth DefectsSkip to the navigation

 Near the end of the first 3 months of pregnancy (first trimester), a woman can have two types of tests to show the chance that her baby has a birth defect.
 When the results are combined, these tests are known as the first-trimester screening.
 They also may be called the combined first-trimester screening or the combined screening.

 These screening tests help your doctor find out the chance that your baby has certain birth defects, such as Down syndrome or trisomy 18 .
 These tests can't show for sure that your baby has a birth defect.
-You would need a diagnostic test, such as a chorionic villus sampling, to find out if there is a problem.
+You would need a diagnostic test, such as a chorionic villus sampling or amniocentesis, to find out if there is a problem.

 The first-trimester screening combines the results of two tests.